crombiecrunch/Pterodactyl-Panel-Install/README.md

 bash install.sh -i [nginx] [apache] <br>
   i.e. bash insall.sh -i nginx<br>

-  You will be prmoted for email, FDQN, time zone, and portal password.
+  You will be prompted for email, FDQN, time zone, and portal password.

  This will install all of the necesary files and update the system including SSL.